Paidly logo

 Stripe-integrated invoicing mobile app for SMEs

-Served over 2,000 SME clients
+Served over 2,000 small and medium business clients

-Became an official Stripe partner
+Became an official Stripe integration partner

 Research